-- No free in-flight services / No frequent flyer program – Traditional airlines provide meals, free entertainment and rewards for customer loyalty, but this is an expense that VivaColombia forgoes.
+- No free in-flight services / No frequent flyer program – Traditional airlines provide meals, free entertainment, and rewards for customer loyalty, but this is an expense that VivaColombia forgoes.
 The airline charges for meals and drinks in their flights as part of its ancillary revenue strategy.
 They also don’t have loyalty programs refraining to incur on those operational expenses.

-The funding mechanism for VivaColombia differentiated them from airlines established in Colombia at the time, but they had to focus in getting the funding right because low-cost airline competitors, such as Wingo and Norwegian, had plans enter the Colombian market in the near future.
+The funding mechanism for VivaColombia differentiated them from airlines established in Colombia at the time, but they had to focus on getting the funding right because low-cost airline competitors, such as Wingo and Norwegian, had plans enter the Colombian market in the near future.

 Managing the Workforce

 The low-cost airline business model leverages some of its funding strategies to manage their workforce.
 VivaColombia only buys one type of airplane which helps them manage their workforce by standardizing training for staff and crew.
 This simplifies the employee’s experience since they only had to focus on what to do in one aircraft.
-In contrast, major airlines send their crew and staff to trainings where they must learn about various types of aircrafts and how to operate in them.
+In contrast, major airlines send their crew and staff to training where they must learn about various types of aircraft and how to operate in them.
 Like many other aspects of the low-cost carrier model managing something becomes a question of simplification and standardizing procedures.

 Managing the Customer

 VivaColombia managers its customers through their online platform.
-Part of the business model has been built in a way that the online platform of the company is the one that faces the customer in most occasions.
+Part of the business model has been built in a way that the online platform of the company is the one that faces the customer on most occasions.
 Their website is very similar to those of low-cost airlines (i.e. Spirit Air, Ryan Air) which have a very distinct feel from the major airlines (i.e. United Airlines, Delta Airlines, American Airlines).
 The website layout has been designed to be transparent about their pricing and charges that customers can expect.
 In this aspect, VivaColombia does a good job, but it seems that they completely forget about the customers that don’t read and the ones that are unable to understand the company’s value offering.
-This in evident when customer satisfaction surveys state that 20% of its customers will not fly again with VivaColombia.
+This is evident when customer satisfaction surveys state that 20% of its customers will not fly again with VivaColombia.

-Contrary to VivaColombia, a classic way that major airlines manage their customers is by providing enhancements to the customer’s experience with offerings such as a loyalty/frequent flyer programs.
+Contrary to VivaColombia, a classic way that major airlines manage their customers is by providing enhancements to the customer’s experience with offerings such as loyalty/frequent flyer programs.
 These types of programs help the airlines retain customers by offering them upgrades and perks to their experience.
-These experience enhancements further increase customer satisfaction and increases the possibility of repeated business with these customers.
-On the other side of this experience, if the airline is not able to provide the expected service (i.e. lost flight/seat to overbooking) for customer, it finds a way to compensate for their shortcomings.
+These experience enhancements further increase customer satisfaction and increase the possibility of repeated business with these customers.
+On the other side of this experience, if the airline is not able to provide the expected service (i.e. lost flight/seat to overbooking) for a customer, it finds a way to compensate for their shortcomings.
 It is customary for airlines to provide flight vouchers (for free flights), cash compensation and/or hotel accommodations if this is what it takes to increase the likelihood that the customer will fly again with that airline after they have failed at providing the expected service.

-A positive customer experience is the driver of repeated business in the airline industry.
+Positive customer experience is the driver of repeated business in the airline industry.
 This is the reason why airlines must always strive to increase customer satisfaction by managing their customer’s experience as much as they are able to control.
 The intangibility of the airline services makes quantifying the value more complicated when compared to manufacturing operations.
 Up next, we explore how service firms differ from manufacturing firms and how those differences affect the company’s strategy.